canonical/cloud-init/doc/rtd/tutorial/lxd.rst

 You should now be in a shell inside the LXD instance.

-Before validating the user data, let's wait for ``cloud-init`` to complete
+Before validating the user-data, let's wait for ``cloud-init`` to complete
 successfully:

 .. code-block:: shell-session